 It seems as though winter has come early this year with the recent snow events, and while everyone is busy stocking up on food, new snow shovels, and ice melt, they may have overlooked a very important home maintenance need.
 You guessed it.
 Cleaning out the gutters!

 Clogged gutters will wreck havoc on your home in the winter time.
+It doesnt matter if you have the best streamline guttering, if you get hit with enough cold and ice, you will need to do something about it.
 As the snow from your roof melts, it should drain through your gutter system and away from your home and foundation.
 When your gutters and/or downspouts are clogged with debris, the water becomes trapped and has no place to go.
 This standing water is not quick to evaporate like it is on a hot summer day.
 Gutters are not meant to withstand the heavy weight of debris, water, and ice buildup.
 The weight can cause your gutters to pull away from your home, bend, distort, and in some cases completely separate from your home.

 Most of us have heard of the term “ice damming” but how many of us truly know what it means?
 Ice damming happens when the warm air from your home melts the bottom layer of the snow build-up on your roof.
 In below freezing temperatures, once the water reaches your gutters where it is no longer heated, it will re-freeze.
 As ice builds up to your roof line it will eventually trap and prevent proper water-shed from your roof.
 Water will then begin to work its way back up your roof .